 - Firstly, customers don't necessarily want to talk to you, many customers just want to be left alone and won't ask you any questions if they can avoid it.

 - Second, they might not even know they would like that coat or vase in yellow so why would they think to ask you for that colour?

 - Third, a big display with all variations look more impressive and is more likely to catch the customer's eye.
 And why is that good?
 Because it leads to sales!

-8. Make Sure Everything is Price Tagged
+8. Make Sure Everything Is Priced

 Yes, everything in your shop must be clearly labelled.
 Can you imagine the chaos in the supermarket if they didn't bother labelling any of their products?
 Many customers would simply not bother asking about the prices for all the stuff they wanted and go elsewhere.
 The same applies for your shop!

-Long Term - How to Increase Sales This Year
+Long Term: How to Increase Sales This Year

 What do you and your suppliers have in common?
 That's right, you both want to sell more of their products!
 Getting a good working relationship with your suppliers can help you increase your sales in the long term.